namishbatraa/unix-process-scheduler/unix-scheduler-project/unix-scheduler-project/README.md

 progress -- proof the round-robin preemption is real and not just job A finishing before job B starts.
 See `tests/scheduler_run.log`.

-### 3. SimpleSmartLoader (`loader/simple_loader.c`)
-A lazy ELF loader: maps zero segments upfront, jumps straight to the entry point, and handles the resulting SIGSEGV as a page fault -- allocating and populating exactly one 4KB page at a time from the ELF file, page-by-page, until the program completes.
-Reports total page faults, page allocations, and internal fragmentation.

-> Note: this component requires a 32-bit (`-m32 -static`) toolchain to
-> build and run, which was not available in the sandbox used to
-> reconstruct this project.
-The implementation is complete and
-> logically traced through, but should be compiled and verified on a
-> standard Linux machine (with `gcc-multilib`) before relying on its
-> reported metrics.

 ## Build & Run